appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 #### Delete a Single Distribution Profile Version

-As an alternative method to bulk delete versions, you can delete a single version at the three dot menu on the top right of the screen.&#x20;
+As an alternative method to bulk delete versions, you can delete a single version at the three dot menu on the top right of the screen.;

 ![](<https://cdn.appcircle.io/docs/assets/image (205).png>)